Chemical EngineerJob Description:

 As well as:

-Some universities offer a foundation year for people without qualifications in maths and science.
+Some universities offer a foundation year for people without qualifications in maths and science, which allows them to move onto the degree course afterwards.

 Working Hours and Environment: